rclone/rclone/docs/content/box.md

 3. In the second screen of the creation screen, select `User Authentication (OAuth 2.0)`.
 Then click `Create App`.

-4. You should now be on the `Configuration` tab of your new app.If not, click on it at the top of the webpage.
+4. You should now be on the `Configuration` tab of your new app.
+If not, click on it at the top of the webpage.
 Copy down `Client ID` and `Client Secret`, you'll need those for rclone.